JeroenDM/eurobike/README.md

 # TGVelo quality system presentation

-Presentation made for the WBikeC conference in Ghent, 9-10 june 2016.
+Presentation made for the event on eurobike 2016.

 ---
 Based on shower (https://github.com/shower/shower)